-(a) Except as provided in section 7.14, the record shall be closed at the conclusion of the hearing.
-However, when the Hearing Officer allows the parties to submit additional evidence previously identified for introduction, the Hearing Officer may allow an additional period before the conclusion of the hearing as is necessary for that purpose.

-(b) Once the record is closed, no additional evidence or argument shall be accepted into the hearing record except upon a showing that new and material evidence has become available that was not available despite due diligence prior to the closing of the record.
-However, the Hearing Officer shall make part of the record any motions for attorney fees, supporting documentation, and determinations thereon, and any approved correction to the transcript.
+- (a) Except as provided in section 7.14, the record shall be closed at the conclusion of the hearing.
+However, when the Hearing Officer allows the parties to submit argument, briefs, documents or additional evidence previously identified for introduction, the record will remain open for as much time as the Hearing Officer grants for that purpose. - (b) Once the record is closed, no additional evidence or argument shall be accepted into the hearing record except upon a showing that new and material evidence has become available that was not available despite due diligence prior to the closing of the record or it is in rebuttal to new evidence or argument submitted by the other party just before the record closed.
+The Hearing Officer shall also make part of the record and approved correction to the transcript.

-§7.16 Hearing Officer Decisions; Entry in Records of the Office.
+§7.16 Hearing Officer Decisions; Entry in Records of the Office; Corrections to the Record; Motions to Alter, Amend, or Vacate the Decision.